andreathomas19460/andreathomas19460.github.io-Planner/README.md

 ## Note

-This project is not fully functional.
-The jQuery code is not committing input (text and time) to local storage when save button is clicked.
+ The jQuery code is committing input (text and time) to local storage when save button is clicked, but it is not displaying it when page is reloaded.

 ## Technologies Used